lokeshsumathi2290/assessment4/README.md

 We use Terraform to create new EKS from scratch.

+## What Does the Code DO

+* Create a new VPC
+* Create a new AWS EKS cluster
+* Generate Kube config for the cluster
+* Install external-dns Helm chart
+* Create External Ingress
+* Create Internal Ingress

 ## Prequities
 * Install terraform - v0.12.23 or above - https://learn.hashicorp.com/terraform/getting-started/install.html